syntax-tree/mdast-util-directive/readme.md

 When we cut a new major release, we drop support for unmaintained versions of Node.
-This means we try to keep the current release line, `mdast-util-directive@^2`, compatible with Node.js 12.
+This means we try to keep the current release line, `mdast-util-directive@^3`, compatible with Node.js 16.

-This plugin works with `mdast-util-from-markdown` version 1+ and `mdast-util-to-markdown` version 1+.
+This utility works with `mdast-util-from-markdown` version 2+ and `mdast-util-to-markdown` version 2+.

 ## Related